Nations try to get back on their feet but job cuts continue

 Analysts have predicted that the unemployment level might reach up to 10% later in the year.

+— Statistics Canada reports a record high unemployment rate as the Canadian economy added 289,600 jobs in May, with businesses reopening amid easing public health restrictions.
+The government agency says the unemployment rate rose to 13.7%, topping the previous high of 13.1 % in December 1982.

+The increase in the unemployment rate came as more people started looking for work.
+The increase in the number of jobs comes after three million jobs were lost over March and April, and about 2.5 million more had their hours slashed.

-MARKETS: Global markets rose Friday in early trading after a stunningly good report on the U.S. job market gave Wall Street’s recent rally another shot of adrenaline.
+MARKETS: Stocks surged higher Friday after a much better-than-expected report on the U.S. job market gave Wall Street’s recent rally another shot of adrenaline.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.